MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ## Virtual Environments

 Because packages installed into a global environment are available to all projects that use it, conflicts may occur when two projects require incompatible packages or different versions of the same package.
-To avoid such conflicts, PTVS provides the ability to create virtual environments.
+To avoid such conflicts, PTVS provides the ability to create *virtual environments*, which are typically specific to a project.

 Like any other Python environment, a virtual environment consists of a Python interpreter, a library, and a set of packages.
-The interpreter and library, however, are shared with a base interpreter selected from your global environments, which minimizes the virtual environment's footprint to approximately the size of its packages.
-You can essentially think about a virtual environment as a private folder of packages in your project.
+In this case, though, the virtual environment uses the interpreter and library from one of your global environments (provided it supports virtual environments), but its packages are separate and isolated from the global and all other virtual environments.
+This again avoids conflicts and minimizes the virtual environment's footprint to the approximate size of its packages.

 To create a virtual environment: